11% of children don't reach their 5th birthday

 A Child is Born

-A short film looking at the many different types of physical and mental disabilities people face in the rural area in Malawi where African Vision Malawi operates.
-Similarly, it looks at what the charity is actively doing to improve their situation, through medical referrals and education.
+A short film looking at the many different types of physical and mental disabilities people face in the rural area.
+Similarly, it looks at what we are doing to improve their situation, through medical referrals and education.

-A short film showing one of our Feeding Centres in action.
+One of our Feeding Centres in action.
 We are very grateful to the Allan and Nesta Ferguson Charitable Trust for funding this.
-We provide a nutritious porridge 5 mornings a week to the under 5's in our area, which feeds over 1000 children in total.
+We provide a nutritious porridge 5 mornings a week to the under 5's feeding over 1000 children per day.

-The under 5's are one of our most vulnerable groups where 11% never reach the age of 5 years old.
-They often die through disentary from drinking dirty water, or malaria.Find out more
+The under 5's are one of our most vulnerable groups where 11% often diethrough dysentery or malaria, from drinking dirty waterFind out more

-Although we aim to build sustainable communities and projects, unfortunately some times distributions are necessary.
-Often these link in to our health projects.Find out more
+Although we aim to build sustainable communities, unfortunately sometimes distributions, linked with our health projects are necessaryFind out more